Original Post: 2012 Updated: 2020

-In Part 1 we described the individual who is Good Ground in the following manner:
+In Part 1 we described the individual who was likened unto good ground in this manner:

 those individuals who hear the Word of God, wholeheartedly and eternally surrender to obey it and to please God in all things.
 They get rid of all shallowness, fickleness, irresponsibility, along with the deceitfulness of riches and pleasures, lusts of the flesh, pride of life, and lusts of other things that would hinder them in living for God.
 They are honest and true and conform to the letter to all known scriptural light as they get to know it.
 When we allow the Word of God to fall upon our good ground we will be the fruitful Christians that God would have us to be.

-1. First of all, the Good Grounder assures that what he hears and follows is the Word of God.
+1. First of all, Good Ground individuals assure that what they hear and follow is the Word of God.
 This is so important today because there are so many voices clamoring for our attention that, if the enemy had his way, we could become confused.
 Any individual who sincerely wants to know what God wants him to know only has to ask God.
-When Jesus left earth He sent the Holy Ghost to guide us.
+When Jesus left the earth He sent the Holy Ghost to guide us.

 John 16:13 (KJV)

 13 Howbeit when he, the Spirit of truth, is come, he will guide you into all truth: for he shall not speak of himself; but whatsoever he shall hear, that shall he speak: and he will shew you things to come.

 It is therefore critical that we are filled with the Holy Ghost.
 After we are filled with the Holy Ghost we have to begin to seek the way that God would have us live.

 16 Thus saith the Lord, Stand ye in the ways, and see, and ask for the old paths, where is the good way, and walk therein, and ye shall find rest for your souls.